zepam/Glossary/README.md

 **Black box**: The inability to undestand how a deep learning system makes its decisions.

 **Deep Learning**: neural networks with multiple layers, allowing complex patterns and representations to be learned from large datasets.

+** Signal ** The part of the data you want to study/explore.
+Datasets must sometimes be denoised in order to pull out what you want.